Conditional Quantile Processes based on Series or Many Regressors: Asymptotic Theory for QR-Series Coefficient Processes

-The requirement on the growth of the dimension $m$ in Theorem \ref{theorem: strong} is a consequence of a step in the proof that relies upon Yurinskii's coupling.
-Therefore, improving that step through the use of another coupling could lead to significant improvements in such requirements.
-Note, however, that the pivotal approximation has a much weaker growth restriction, and it is also clear that this approximation should be more accurate than any further approximation of the pivotal approximation by a Gaussian process.

-Another related inference method is the weighted bootstrap for the entire QR process.
-Consider a set of weights $h_1,...,h_n$ that are i.i.d. draws from the standard exponential distribution.
-For each draw of such weights, define the weighted bootstrap draw of the QR process as a solution to the QR problem weighted by $h_1,\ldots,h_n$:
+Another related inference method is the weighted bootstrap method.
+Pr{\ae}stgaard and Wellner~\cite{Praestgaard-Wellner-93}, Hahn~\cite{H97}, Chamberlain and Imbens~\cite{Chamberlain-Imbens-03}, and Chen and Pouzo~\cite{CP09} previously used this method in the point-wise case, where the set $\mathcal U$ is a singleton.
+We extend this method to obtain the distributional approximation for the process $\sqrt n(\hat\beta(\cdot) - \beta(\cdot)) = \{\sqrt n(\hat\beta(u) - \beta(u))\colon u\in\mathcal U\}$ where $\mathcal U$ is not a singleton and in fact can be a continuum of quantile indices.
+To describe the method, consider a set of weights $\pi_1,...,\pi_n$ that are i.i.d. draws from the distribution of a non-negative random variable $\pi$ with $\Ep[\pi] =1$ and $\Ep[\pi^2] =2$, such as the standard exponential distribution, and that are independent of the data.
+For all $u\in\mathcal U$, define the weighted bootstrap estimator $\hat\beta^b(u)$ as the solution to the weighted QR problem

-The following theorem establishes that the weighted bootstrap distribution is valid for approximating the distribution of the QR process.